osohq/oso/new-docs/content/any/learn/roles/how.md

 ---
-title: How roles work in oso
+title: How roles work in Oso
 ---

 ## Data model